Crossemane History, Family Crest & Coats of Arms

 Another 34 words (2 lines of text) are included under the topic Early Crossemane Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Crossemane family to the New World and Oceana
+Migration of the Crossemane family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Crossemane surname or a spelling variation of the name include : William Crossman who settled in Virginia in 1637.
 John Crossman settled in Sutton and was one of the original purchasers of land from the Indians in the year 1639.
 John was originally from Taunton, Somerset, England.
 He had one known son, Robert.